The city moved on the whole Evans parcel

 Resistance showed up quickly enough to force a reconsideration step

 Victor's February 20, 2026 notice says a request for reconsideration had been filed after the annexation decision and explains that reconsideration was the required step before district-court review under Idaho law.
-In other words, the city's January vote did not end the fight.
+The city's January vote did not end the dispute.

 Victor's wastewater page also now says the judicial hearing was postponed and a new date had not yet been determined.
 So the land-and-debt push is real, but it is not a completely settled or frictionless process.